cdungca/document-classifier-final/README.md

 ## Modeling

 The goal is to find the best model which can accurately predict the category of the document.
 For this use case, each document is only assigned to a single category.
-The models that will be explored are as follows:
+The models that will be used are:

 - Logistic Regression
 - Naive Bayes